After-Shock/Cloudbox-wiki/My-Sonarr-Radarr-Naming-Preferences-(desimaniac).md

-I have always liked having my media named with [Scene](https://scenerules.org/) format.
-I like the convenience of knowing the episode title, quality, proper, edition, release group by just looking at the filename.
+I have always liked having my media named with the [Scene](https://scenerules.org/) naming rules.
+I like the convenience of knowing the episode title, quality, proper, edition, and release group by just looking at the filename.
 This format is Plex friendly.
 I am posting this here for anyone who may find this helpful.

 ### Sonarr